-• Light duty assignments will be considered on a case-by-case basis and shall be based on the operational needs of the District.
+- Light duty assignments will be considered on a case-by-case basis and shall be based on the operational needs of the District.
 Further, light duty assignments are temporary and are reserved for employees who will be able to recover from their injuries.
-Light duty assignments are intended to benefit the employee and the District and to the extent that light duty assignments cease to serve the operational needs of the District, light duty assignments will be terminated;

-• Light duty will be a temporary assignment and may not exceed ninety (90) days;

-• No employee will be moved from his regular job in order to make a light duty work available to another employee;

-• A District-designated physician must have determined that the employee is physically able to perform the light duty assignment in question.
+Light duty assignments are intended to benefit the employee and the District and to the extent that light duty assignments cease to serve the operational needs of the District, light duty assignments will be terminated; - Light duty will be a temporary assignment and generally may not exceed ninety (90) days; - No employee will be moved from his regular job in order to make a light duty work available to another employee; - A District reserves the right to assign a designated physician to determine that the employee is physically able to perform the light duty assignment in question.
+In order to evaluate the need for or ability to work light duty, the District may ask for additional information from the employee's medical provider.
+Any medical information will be kept confidential as required by law.
 Light duty assignments shall be consistent with the limitations established by the employee's injury.